User Guide¶

 , or load

-and binary data.
-The schema of the upload data needs to be provided
+binary data.
+The schema of the upload data needs to be provided either

-argument, the format needs to be provided explicitly in the query
+format needs to be provided explicitly in the query string:

 >>> db.iquery("store(input({sch}, '{fn}', 0, '{fmt}'), foo)",